javiertuya/visual-assert/README.md

 These methods follow a fluent style, so as, they can be concatenated in a single statement.

 - `setReportSubdir(String reportSubdir)`: Sets the folder where generated files with the differences are stored (default is `target`).
+- `setSoftDifferences(boolean useSoftDifferences)`: By default (hard), differences in whitespaces are rendered as whitespace html entities and therefore, always visible in the html ouput.
+If set to true (soft), some whitespace differences may be hidden from the html output.
 - `setUseLocalAbsolutePath(boolean useLocalAbsolutePath)`: If set to true, the link with the differences file will include an file url with the absolute path to the file, useful when running tests from a development environment that allows links in the assertion messages (e.g. MS Visual Studio).
 - `setShowExpectedAndActual(boolean showExpectedAndActual)`: If set to true, the assert message will include the whole content of the exepcted and actual strings that are compared.